 Focus and Scope

-Oncology in Clinical Practice (OCP) is a peer-reviewed, Open Access journal that features papers on various types of neoplastic disease, including diagnosis, therapy (predominantly systemic treatment but also radiotherapy), molecular biology of cancer and pathology.
+Oncology in Clinical Practice (OCP) is a peer-reviewed, Open Access journal that features papers on various types of neoplastic disease, including diagnosis, therapy (predominantly systemic treatment but also radiotherapy), molecular biology of cancer, pathology and also psychooncology.
 The Journal publishes research articles, reviews, case studies, information on conferences, literature reviews and letters to the Editor.
 OCP is published on a bimonthly basis in both electronic and print versions with first being the primary one.
 OCP is a reading recommended for all those with an interest in the treatment of cancer.

 Peer Review Process